-- b.)
+- For direct-vent appliances, mechanical-vent heating appliances or domestic hot water equipment, where the bottom of the vent terminal and the air intake is installed below four feet above grade the following requirements must be satisfied: - a.)
+A carbon monoxide (CO) detector and alarm shall be placed on each floor level where there are bedrooms.
+The detector shall comply with NFPA 720 (2005 Edition) and be mounted in the living area outside the bedroom(s). - b.)
 A (CO) detector shall be located in the room that houses the appliance or equipment and shall: - Be powered by the same electrical circuit as the appliance or equipment.
-Only one service switch shall power the appliance and the (CO) detector; - Have battery back-up power; - Meet ANSI/UL 2034 Standards and comply with NFPA 720 (2005 Edition); and Approved and listed by a Nationally Recognized Testing Laboratory as recognized under 527 CMR. - c.)
+Only one service switch shall power the appliance and the (CO) detector: - Have battery back-up power; - Meet ANSI/UL 2034 Standards and comply with NFPA 720 (2005 Edition); and Approved and listed by a Nationally Recognized Testing Laboratory as recognized under 527 CMR. - c.)
 A Product-approved vent terminal must be used, and if applicable, a product-approved air intake must be used.
 Installation shall be in strict compliance with the manufacturer's instructions.
 A copy of the installation instructions shall remain with the appliance or equipment at the completion of the installation. - d.)
 A metal or plastic identification plate shall be mounted at the exterior of the building, four feet directly above the location of vent terminal.
-The plate shall be of sufficient size, easily read from a distance of eight feet away, and read "Gas Vent Directly Below". - 2.
-For direct-vent appliances, mechanical-vent heating appliances or domestic hot water equipment where the bottom of the vent terminal and the air intake is installed above four feet above grade the following requirements must be satisfied: - a.)
+The plate shall be of sufficient size, easily read from a distance of eight feet away, and read "Gas Vent Directly Below". - For direct-vent appliances, mechanical-vent heating appliances or domestic hot water equipment where the bottom of the vent terminal and the air intake is installed above four feet above grade the following requirements must be satisfied:

+- a.)
 A (CO) detector and alarm shall be placed on each floor level where there are bedrooms.
 The detector shall comply with NFPA 720 (2005 Edition) and be mounted in the living area outside the bedroom(s). - b.)
 The (CO) detector shall: - Be located in the room that houses the appliance or equipment; - Be hard-wired or battery powered or both. - Shall comply with NFPA 720 (2005 Edition). - c.)
 A product-approved vent terminal must be used, and if applicable, a product-approved air intake must be used.
 Installation shall be in strict compliance with the manufacturer's instructions.
 A copy of the installation instructions shall remain with the appliance or equipment at the completion of the installation.

-The information listed below is for reference purposes only and does not necessarily have jurisdiction over local or state codes.
+Additional information listed below is for reference purposes only and does not necessarily have jurisdiction over local or state codes.
 Always consult with local authorities before installing any gas appliance.

-Combustion & Ventilation Air
+Combustion and Ventilation Air

-- US: National Fuel Gas Code (NFGC), Air for Combustion and Ventilation - CANADA: Natural Gas and Propane Installation Codes (NSCNGPIC), Venting Systems and Air Supply for Appliances
+- US: National Fuel Gas Code (NFGC), Airfor Combustion and Ventilation - CANADA: Natural Gas and Propane Installation Codes (NSCNGPIC), Venting Systems and Air Supply for Appliances